 During the fourth quarter of 2006, the Company made an investment in Golf Entertainment International Limited ("GEI"), the owner and operator of TopGolf entertainment centers.
 In connection with this investment, the Company acquired Preferred Shares of GEI for approximately \$10.0 million.
-The Company accounts for this investment under the cost method in accordance with ASC Topic 325, "Investments-Other" and reflected the investment balance in other long-term assets in the consolidated condensed balance sheet as of March 31, 2010 and December 31, 2009 included in this Form 10-Q. In February 2008, the Company and another GEI shareholder entered into an arrangement to provide collateral in the form of a letter of credit in the amount of \$8.0 million for a loan that was issued to a subsidiary of GEI.
-The terms of this letter of credit were extended through April 30, 2010.
-In April 2010, GEI negotiated a new loan with a different lender and used the proceeds from this loan to settle the former loan.
-In connection with this new loan, the Company entered into a new letter of credit arrangement to provide collateral up to \$8.0 million.
-The prior letter of credit was terminated in April 2010.
+The Company accounts for this investment under the cost method in accordance with ASC Topic 325, "Investments-Other" and reflected the investment balance in other long-term assets in the consolidated condensed balance sheet as of June 30, 2010 and December 31, 2009 included in this Form 10-Q. In April 2010, the Company entered into an arrangement to provide collateral in the form of a letter of credit up to \$8.0 million for a loan that was issued to GEI.
+The letter of credit will expire on February 15, 2011.

-In addition, at March 31, 2010, the Company had total outstanding commitments on non-cancelable operating leases of approximately \$27.3 million related to certain warehouse, distribution and office facilities, vehicles as well as office equipment.
+In addition, at June 30, 2010, the Company had total outstanding commitments on non-cancelable operating leases of approximately \$32.0 million related to certain warehouse, distribution and office facilities, vehicles as well as office equipment.
 Lease terms range from 1 to 8 years expiring at various dates through November 2017, with options to renew at varying terms.